-Domain: E89 Propositional Object Range: E1 CRM Entity Superproperty of : E31 Document.
+Domain: Range: Superproperty o E89 Propositional Object E1 CRM Entity f: E31 Document.
 P70 documents (is documented in): E1 CRM Entity E32 Authority Document.
 P71 lists (is listed in): E1 CRM Entity E89 Propositional Object.
 P129 is about (is subject of): E1 CRM Entity E36 Visual Item.
 P138 represents (has representation): E1 CRM Entity E29 Design or Procedure.
-P68 foresees use of (use foreseen by): E57 Material Quantification: many to many (0,n:0,n) Scope note: This property documents that an E89 Propositional Object makes a statement about an instance of E1 CRM Entity.
+P68 foresees use of (use foreseen by): E57 Material

+Quantification: many to many $(0,n;0,n)$

+Scope note: Examples: This property documents that an E89 Propositional Object makes a statement about an instance of E1 CRM Entity.
 P67 refers to (is referred to by) has the P67.1 has type link to an instance of E55 Type.
 This is intended to allow a more detailed description of the type of reference.
 This differs from P129 is about (is subject of) , which describes the primary subject or subjects of the E89 Propositional Object.

-Examples: the eBay auction listing of 4 July 2002 (E73) refers to silver cup 232 (E22) has type item for sale (E55) In First Order Lo gic:
+the eBay auction listing of 4 July 2002 (E73) refers to silver cup 232 (E22) has type item for sale (E55)

+In First Order L

-P67(x,y) \supset E89(x)
+$P67(x,y) \supset E89(x)$

-$P67(x,y,z) \supset [P67(x,y) \land E55(z)]$
+$P67(x,y) \supset E1(y)$ $P67(x,y,z) \supset [P67(x,y) \land E55(z)]$

+Properties: P67.1 has type: E55 Type

+1

 P68 foresees use of (use foreseen by)

-Domain: E29 Design or Procedure Range: E57 Material Subproperty of: E89 Propositional Object.
-P67 refers to (is referred to by): E1 CRM Entity Quantification: many to many (0,n:0,n) G Scope note: This property identifies an E57 Material foreseeen to be used by an E29 Design or Procedure.
+Domain: E29 Design or Procedure

+Range: E57 Material

+Subproperty of: Quantification: E89 Propositional Object.
+P67 refers to (is referred to by): E1 CRM Entity many to many (0,n:0,n)

+Scope note: This property identifies an E57 Material foreseeen to be used by an E29 Design or Procedure.

 E29 Designs and procedures commonly foresee the use of particular E57 Materials.
 The fabrication of adobe bricks, for example, requires straw, clay and water.
 This property enables this to be documented.

-This property is not intended for the documentation of E57 Materials that were used on a particular occasion when an instance of E29 Design or Procedure was executed.
+F 1 This property is not intended for the documentation of E57 Materials that were used on a particular occasion when an instance of E29 Design or Procedure was executed.

 Examples: procedure for soda glass manufacture (E29) foresees use of soda (E57)

+In First Order L ogic:

+$P68(x,y) \supset E29(x)$

+$\frac{P68(x,y) \supset E57(y)}{P68(x,y) \supset P67(x,y)}$

-$P68(x,y) \supset E29(x)$ $P68(x,y) \supset E57(y)$ $P68(x,y) \supset P67(x,y)$
+$P68(x,y) \supset P67(x,y)$

+P69 has asso ciation with (is associated with)

 Domain: E29 Design or Procedure

 Range: E29 Design or Procedure

 Quantification: many to many (0,n:0,n)

 Scope note: This property generalises relationships like whole-part, sequence, prerequisite or inspired by between instances of E29 Design or Procedure.
 Any instance of E29 Design or Procedure may be associated with other designs or procedures.
-The property is considered to be symmetrical unless otherwise indicated by P69.1 has type.
+The property is considered to be symmetrical unless otherwise indicated by P69.1 has type .

-The P69.1 has type property of P69 has association with allows the nature of the association to be specified reading from domain to range; examples of types of association between instances of E29 Design or Procedure include: has part, follows, requires, etc.
+The P69.1 has type property of P69 has association with allows the nature of the association to be specified reading from domain to range; examples of types of association between instances of E29 Design or Procedure include: has part, follows, requires, etc. The property can typically be used to model the decomposition of the description of a complete

+'''

-The property can typically be used to model the decomposition of the description of a complete workflow into a series of separate procedures.
+workflow into a series of separate procedures.

+This property is transitive.

+'''